-- 1. The Authority and PSEG-LI have provided services adequate for operation, maintenance, and repair of the system during the Study Period, January 1, 2016 to December 31, 2017. - 2.
+- 1. The Authority and PSEG-LI have provided services adequate for operation, maintenance, and repair of the system during the Study Period, January 1, 2018 to December 31, 2019. - 2.
 The Authority's electric transmission and distribution system and the associated facilities, including the Nine Mile Point 2 Generating Station partially owned by the Authority, are being operated and maintained consistent with accepted electric utility practice in the United States. - 3.
 For the Forecast Period, it is reasonable to expect the Authority and PSEG-LI will continue to provide services adequate for operation, maintenance, and repair of the system consistent with that experienced during the Study Period. - 4.
-The Authority has been taking steps to meet load growth on the South Fork, such as entering into two 20-year contracts each for 5-megawatt storage batteries, expected to store energy for use to meet peak loads and a 20-year purchase power agreement for a 90-megawatt windfarm to be installed in Federal waters approximately 30 miles east of Montauk, NY off the coast of Long Island that will be operational by 2022. - 5.
-The Authority continues to be one of the most reliable overhead electric utilities in New York State based on SAIDI, SAIFI, and CAIDI measurements. - 6.
-LIPA continues to invest in its facilities including storm-hardening program efforts.
+The Authority continues to be one of the most reliable overhead electric utilities in New York State based on SAIDI, SAIFI, and CAIDI measurements. - 5.
+LIPA continues to invest in its facilities, including storm-hardening program efforts.
 These investments provide improved system resiliency.
-Burns & McDonnell observed some of the system upgrades and improvements made throughout the Study period. - 7.
+Burns & McDonnell observed some of the system upgrades and improvements made throughout the Study period. - 6.
 Revenues for the Study Period are sufficient to cover operation, maintenance, and repair expenses for the system during the Forecast Period.
-The electric revenues generated by the current electric rates are sufficient to fulfill the debt service coverage requirement defined in the covenants of the Resolutions.
+The electric revenues generated by the current electric rates are sufficient to fulfill the debt service coverage requirements defined in the covenants of the Resolutions. - 7.
+The Authority is complying with the provisions of the Resolutions, each as amended by subsequent resolutions.